 "We have blueberries and blackcurrants which the grandchildren eat straight from the bush.
 Any excess I pop straight into the freezer ready for winter."

 "I freeze dozens of courgettes in chopped up, single portion bags (without blanching) and they are fine throughout the winter in casseroles and soups."

-One excellent way to use up the fruit glut from your allotment is to make jam.
-Lots of jam.
+One excellent way to use up the fruit glut from your allotment is to make jam - of course, you'll need to make an obligatory batch of scones to go with the jam.
 But if you've made enough strawberry and rhubarb jam to feed a small army, why not try combining different fruits and adding extra flavours such as vanilla or gin?
 Take inspiration from these gransnetters who know all about making homemade jam...